elvanov/MOGAMUN/README.md

 ### Interpreting the results

-In the results' path that you specified in `mogamun.run`, you will find two files per run (*MOGAMUN_Results_StatisticsPerGeneration_RunN.csv* and *MOGAMUN_Results__Run_N.txt*).
+In the results' path that you specified in `mogamun_run`, you will find two files per run (*MOGAMUN_Results_StatisticsPerGeneration_RunN.csv* and *MOGAMUN_Results__Run_N.txt*).
 The file *MOGAMUN_Results_StatisticsPerGeneration_RunN.csv* contains the best values of the average nodes score and density per generation (you can use them to check the convergence), and the file *MOGAMUN_Results__Run_N.txt* contains the complete final population (i.e. the subnetworks from the last generation), one per row.
 The number of elements in every row is variable.
 If *X_n* is the number of elements in the *n*-th row: the nodes of the subnetwork are the first *X_n*-4 elements.
 The last four elements are the average nodes score, the density, the rank and the crowding distance, respectively.
 The best (non-dominated) subnetworks have are those with rank = 1.